Asbestos waste can be dangerous. You must manage asbestos waste the right way.

 - no other contaminants present in the soil.

-Treated waste soil that still contains asbestos above the ASC NEPM concentrations does not meet the requirements of the determination.
-It must be disposed of at a landfill authorised to receive it.
+If treated waste soil does not meet the requirements, it must be disposed of at a landfill authorised to receive it.

 Updated